KwintenP/remote-lazy-loading/README.md

 Through webpack plugin? -> not meant for this
 Create a vendor chunk and share that in the build process using the dll plugin.

+Creating of the dll plugin should happen once before hand and the aggregeator project should nog change in terms of the vendor libs.
+No commons chunkplugin should be used.